prowe12/prowe12.github.io/README.md

 See the [LICENSE] LICENSE file for details.

 ## Dislaimer
 This code is not to be used in course assignments except with permission of the instructor.
-The original code must be credit as shown above.
+The original code must be credited as shown above.

 ## Acknowledgments
   - This project was inspired by the game solvers we developed in Introduction to Artificial Intelligence, taught by Professor America L. Chambers.